mohsinaliayub/Flappy-Bird/README.md

 Flappy Bird game in Android Studio using Java libGDX.

 # FB AppId and AppSecret
-Please go to DataManager class found [here](/core/src/com/game/submission/DataManager.java) these two values.
-Thanks.
+Please go to [DataManager class](/core/src/com/submission/game/DataManager.java) and change these mAppId and mAppSecret to share score on Facebook.
+You may need to create Facebook API.
+Thanks